-On our journey to learn more about social inclusion, we’ve hosted a series of talks from guests working in the fields of diversity and inclusion.
-We have also achieved Disability Confident employment accreditation.
+On our journey to learn more about social inclusion, we’ve hosted a series of talks from guests working in the fields of diversity and inclusion: read more about our guest speakers below.

 Sightsavers works in 30 countries worldwide to protect sight and fight for the rights of people with disabilities.
 Our vision is of a world where no one is blind from avoidable causes, and where people with disabilities participate equally in society.

 We aim to prevent avoidable blindness and restore sight in some of the poorest parts of the world by diagnosing and treating conditions such as cataracts.

 We’re fighting to eliminate neglected tropical diseases such as river blindness and trachoma, which affect more than a billion people around the world.